Executive Director

 As a marketing consultant clients have included Calvin Klein Asia, various publishers, rights collecting societies and an Australian political leader.
 Patricia is recognized as a publishing industry expert on copyright and is co-author of the extensive survey and report commissioned by CAL (the Copyright Agency Ltd) on copyright and contractual arrangements in publishing.

 She has served on a number of Boards and funding bodies, including many years on the Board of the Sydney Film Festival, and time as Chairman of The Prostate Cancer Foundation of Australia, and Chairman and President of The Australian Museum.
-Patricia returned to New Zealand in 2006 and is on the Auckland Theatre Company Foundation board.
+Patricia returned to New Zealand in 2006 and is on the Vista Foundation board.

 President